Owned-and-operated television stations in the United States: NBC

 For much of the modern television era, NBC did not have an owned-and-operated station in Philadelphia.
 In 1955, NBC forced Westinghouse to trade its NBC-affiliated Philadelphia cluster of KYW-AM (1060) and WPTZ-TV (channel 3) to NBC in exchange for WTAM-AM-FM and WNBK-TV in Cleveland.
 Westinghouse only agreed to the trade after NBC threatened not only to yank its programming from WPTZ, but also Westinghouse-owned WBZ-TV (channel 4) in Boston.
 NBC changed the callsigns of the Philadelphia stations to WRCV-AM-TV, while Westinghouse changed the Cleveland stations' callsigns to KYW-AM-FM-TV.
 NBC's then-ownership of Philadelphia's channel 3 was cited by CBS when it purchased its then-affiliate WCAU-TV in 1958, despite FCC rules at the time barring companies from owning stations with overlapping signals, as WRCA/WRCV did.

 In 1965, NBC was forced to reverse the trade on orders from the Federal Communications Commission and the United States Department of Justice.
 WRCV-TV's callsign was then changed to KYW-TV to match its radio cousin.
 When NBC regained control of the Cleveland stations, it changed their callsigns to WKYC-AM-FM-TV, because of the AM station's popularity as "KY11".
 It sold the radio stations in 1972, but kept WKYC-TV until 1990, when majority control of the station was sold to Multimedia, Inc. (which later merged with the Gannett Company in 1995); NBC remained minority owner of WKYC-TV until 1999 when it sold its remaining interest to Gannett.
 NBC continued to pursue efforts to acquire an owned-and-operated station in Philadelphia, especially when KYW became its weakest major-market affiliate for much of the 1980s.
-However, NBC was unsuccessful until 1995, when it won a bidding war for longtime CBS O&O WCAU-TV.
+However, NBC was unsuccessful until 1995, when it won a bidding war for longtime CBS O&O WCAU-TV during the 1994–1996 United States broadcast television realignment.

 In 1997, LIN TV Corporation sold a 76% stake in Dallas-Fort Worth's KXAS-TV (channel 5) to NBC in exchange for 24% of San Diego's KNSD; therefore, NBC owned 76% of both stations.
 Although this was not defined as a traditional O&O arrangement, NBC's controlling interest in the stations allowed them to be considered NBC owned-and-operated stations.
 In February 2013, LIN pulled out of the joint venture, giving NBC 100% ownership of the two stations.